John Carlyle (merchant): Family

-In 1747 he married Sarah Fairfax (daughter of William Fairfax whom was cousin of Thomas Fairfax, 6th Lord Fairfax of Cameron, the larger land owner of Virginia), with whom he had 7 children, among them Sarah Fairfax Carlyle whom was born on January 4, 1757.
+In 1747, he married Sarah Fairfax (daughter of William Fairfax whom was cousin of Thomas Fairfax, the larger land owner of Virginia), with whom he had 7 children, among them Sarah Fairfax Carlyle whom was born on January 4, 1757.
 Sarah Fairfax gave birth to her daughter Ann on 21 January 1761, but she died the following day.
-Sally got married when had 17 years old, and Ann got married when was 14 years old but died three years later in a birth related death.
+Sally got married when she was 17 years old, and Ann got married when she was 14 years old, but died three years later, in a birth related death.

 John Carlyle married Sybil West (daughter of prominent Alexandrian Hugh West) with whom had four more children, among them George William Carlyle, whom was born on May 27, 1766.
 William Carlyle (John Carlyle father) died in 1774.
-In 1779 while George William Carlyle was at school was informed of the illness of his father and returned to the house, after his father death he volunteered for Virginian regiment let by Henry Lee III and decided to join the revolution and died in 1780.
+In 1779, while George William Carlyle was at school was informed of the illness of his father and returned to the house, after his father death he volunteered for Virginian regiment led by William Washington and decided to join the revolution and died in 1781 at the Battle of Eutaw Springs.

 Carlyle House

-Between 1751 and 1752 John Carlyle completed the construction of his house, the Carlyle House.
+In 1751 or 1752, John Carlyle completed the construction of his house, the Carlyle House.
 They moved to the house on August 7, 1753.
 It is situated in the city's Old Town at 121 North Fairfax Street between Cameron and King Streets.